 - To allow a more intensive exposure to modern, industry relevant technologies through optional Majors in the Internet of Things (IoT), Nanotechnology, Image Processing and Analysis or Advanced Data Networks.

-For further programme level information, please visit: http://ece.eeng.dcu.ie/postgraduate/meng-electronic-and-computer-engineering/View the current course structure →
+For further information including the possibility of scholarship, please visit: http://ece.eeng.dcu.ie/postgraduate/meng-electronic-and-computer-engineering/View the current course structure →

 - Established: with more than 20 modules available, there is great scope to tailor the programme to specific needs and interests in the largest and longest-running Masters offering of its type in the country.

-- Flexible: combine full-time/part-time, on-campus/remote, a choice of two starting times each year.
+- Flexible: the course combines full-time/part-time, on-campus/remote and a choice of two starting times each year.

 - Modern: the course is continually kept up-to-date to reflect changing technological advances in industry and research.

-- Relevant: acquire knowledge and skills that are in high demand in industry.
+- Relevant: our students acquire knowledge and skills that are in high demand in industry.

-- Rewarding: work on a Masters project in some of the top research labs in the country.
+- Rewarding: our students work on a Masters project in some of the top research labs in the country.

 Non-EU students are only recruited onto the Masters Programme (not onto the Qualifier programme which is only available to EU students).
 Entry will be considered on the basis of meeting or exceeding the recognised equivalent of the stated entry requirements and of meeting the DCU English language requirements.